Rambo: The Video Game

-Rambo: The Video Game is an arcade-style rail shooter video game developed by Teyon and published by Reef Entertainment.
-The game is based on the Rambo franchise and puts the player in the role of John Rambo as he journeys through scenes from each of the three films: First Blood (1982), Rambo: First Blood Part II (1985) and Rambo III (1988).
+Rambo: The Video Game is a 2014 arcade-style rail shooter video game developed by Teyon and published by Reef Entertainment.
+The game is based on the Rambo franchise and puts the player in the role of John Rambo as he journeys through scenes from each of the first three films: First Blood (1982), Rambo: First Blood Part II (1985) and Rambo III (1988).

 A teaser trailer was released by Machinima, Inc., containing montages from the films.
 The game was originally set to release in winter 2013, but was eventually delayed to early 2014.
 The game was a critical failure, with criticism directed towards the poor quality of the graphics, the repetitive nature of the gameplay, and the overall lack of polish.

 Gameplay

 Players assume the role of John Rambo as he plays out scenes from the first three Rambo films: First Blood (1982), Rambo: First Blood Part II (1985), and Rambo III (1988).
 The mechanics of the game include stealth, demolition, and fighting off enemies using knives, arrows, and guns, using a cover system to avoid taking fire.
 The player moves through the environment by a rail shooter engine.
 The game includes destructible terrain and ragdoll physics for animating characters.
 The PlayStation 3 version supports the PlayStation Move peripheral.
 In between missions, the player can obtain special perks that increase Rambo's endurance, weapon handling skills, and the amount of "wrath" he can obtain from killing enemies.
 Using "wrath" while in combat allows Rambo to regenerate health while also highlighting enemies on-screen.
 Rambo can wield a variety of assault rifles, machine guns, pistols, shotguns, and submachine guns, all of which can be purchased using points that the player earns from killing enemies rapidly, and which are tallied up at the end of every mission.
 The game also features "Trautman Challenges" that encourage replaying completed missions.